 My favorite places in the world are Lawrence, Kansas, New York City, Disney World, and New Orleans.
 Still on my travel wish list I have Kenya, Istanbul, Egypt, and Vienna.
 When visiting Africa, I'd like to do a little do gooder work as part of my trip.
 I've made some trips to Mexico like that and had some of the best times of my life.
 I've traveled alone a lot in the past, but lately I prefer to have a buddy, so it's not so exhausting.

-I love my job in KC-- teaching high school to inner city kids.
+I love my job-- teaching high school to inner city kids.
 I learn as much from them as they do from me.
-I'm very proud that I have been teaching for seven years.
+I'm very proud that I have been teaching for nine years.
 Most people don't make it that far.
 I love my coworkers, and I love that I am part of the school.
-Everyone knows me, and the kids all talk about when their younger siblings will have me as a teacher.
 It's a marathon every year, but I sleep well knowing if I get hit by a bus, I will know I used my life well.